 - Setting clear expectations between authorizers and MDE regarding authorizing performance.

 - Ensuring authorizer accountability and the fulfillment of the approved authorizer application.

 - Promoting high-quality charter schools and authorizer excellence.

 - Promoting national principles and standards for quality charter school authorizing.

 - Evaluating authorizer performance through a lens of continuous improvement.

 The development of MAPES was funded in part by an implementation grant from the National Association of Charter School Authorizer’s (NACSA) Fund for Authorizer Excellence.
 Through this grant, TeamWorks International was selected as the contractor to help MDE develop the initial plan and performance measures.

-Evaluation activities for the first group of approved authorizers will begin in first quarter of 2015.
+Performance ratings and reports for the first group of approved authorizers will be published in summer 2015.
 This system is just one aspect of the comprehensive relationship MDE has with charter school authorizers in the state.